marcusoftnet/marcusoftnet.github.io/_posts/2022-08-19-deploying-net--webapi-using-arm-template.md

 ---
 layout: post
-title: Deploying.
-NET 6 WebAPI using ARM Template
+title: "Deploying.
+NET 6 WebAPI using ARM Template"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2022-08-19T09:26:51.000Z
+date: 2022-08-19 09:26:51
 tags:
+ - .NET
-  - .NET - Programming
+ - Programming
  - DevOps
 ---

 I'm putting together a course where I want students to easily deploy their code.
 Since the course is on .NET 6 WebAPIs (and Entity Framework (core)) I thought that Azure would make a great choice to deploy to.